uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Conclusions and Future Work

-We have developed a new simulator to predict the throughput of basic blocks.
-Our evaluation demonstrates that modeling microarchitectural details that were considered to be rather insignificant by previous work, is in fact crucial for accurate predictions.
+Based on a new parametric pipeline model, we have developed an open-source simulator to predict the throughput of basic blocks that is significantly more accurate than the state of the art.
+Our experimental evaluation demonstrates that modeling microarchitectural details considered to be rather insignificant in previous work, is in fact crucial for accurate predictions.

-Unlike recently proposed machine learning-based techniques, our approach is not based only on end-to-end measurements, which gives a higher confidence that our model is not overfitting to measurement errors.
-Our results show that training and evaluating predictors on measurements obtained with the same, potentially biased, measurement methodology may result in misleading conclusions.
+Unlike recently proposed machine learning-based techniques, our approach is not based only on end-to-end measurements, but on focused reverse engineering of individual components, which gives a higher confidence that our model is not overfitting to measurement errors.
+Training and evaluating predictors on measurements obtained with the same, potentially biased, measurement methodology may result in misleading conclusions, as our results show.